May 7, 2019

 Here are some of the benefits that your company stands to earn by outsourcing processes that are not central to your business operations:

-1. Focus on the core processes of the business.
+1. Focus on core tasks

 Payroll and finance are just some of the functions that are critical to the business, but since they don’t generate sales, it makes sense not to devote significant manpower to these tasks.
 You can choose to assign these to your HR team, but it’s highly likely that they already have their hands full with keeping the rest of the team focused on the core functions of the business.